twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * The program shows a critical error saying "access violation" when exiting while during some operations – the font(s) may be invalid.
 * Glyphs stored in the clipboard (version 1.0 until 6.0) use "**Glyph Contours**" for contours and "**Glyph Data**" for glyphs.
 Version 7.0 & above stores the PostScript glyph name(s) as text (glyphs) or **Font Data** (contours).
 * **Edit: Delete** is not dimmed on startup or when closing other dialogs in old versions.
-* **Complete Composites** (when generated from `CompositeData.xml` but not auto or anchor based) times out two seconds when used the first time in simple and composite glyphs.
+* **Complete Composites** (when generated from `CompositeData.xml`, not auto or anchor based) times out two seconds when used the first time in simple and composite glyphs.
 * **Complete Composites** is dimmed when editing empty glyphs in version 5.0 until 6.5.
 * The program shows a critical error when using **Complete Composites** for some glyphs assigned by [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) in the Private Use Area (old versions only).
 * Version 1.0 (1998-04-11) until 7.0 (2013-04-25) only adds glyphs mapped to Windows Unicode Basic Multilingual Plane codepoints to the preview window.